Louie Anderson

 Louis Perry Anderson (March 24, 1953 – January 21, 2022) was an American stand-up comedian, actor, author and game show host.
-Anderson created the cartoon series Life with Louie and the television sitcom The Louie Show, and wrote four books, including Hey Mom: Stories for My Mother, But You Can Read Them Too, which was published in 2018.
-He was the fourth host of the game show Family Feud, from 1999 to 2002, in its third run and second revival.
+He created the cartoon series Life with Louie and the television sitcom The Louie Show, and wrote four books, including Hey Mom: Stories for My Mother, But You Can Read Them Too, which was published in 2018.
+Anderson was the third host of the game show Family Feud from 1999 to 2002 — the first host in its third and current run.

 For his performance on the FX comedy television series Baskets, Anderson received three consecutive Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series nominations and won once in 2016.

 Anderson performed a stand-up show called Louie: Larger Than Life in Las Vegas, Nevada, from 2003 through 2012.
 The show originated at the Union Plaza hotel downtown, before moving to Excalibur, South Point, and Palace Station hotels.

 Early life

 Anderson was born and raised in Saint Paul, Minnesota, the son of Ora Zella (née Prouty; 1912–1990), a Mayflower descendant, and Louis William Anderson (1901–1980).
 His father was a trumpeter for singer Hoagy Carmichael.
 Anderson was the second youngest of 11 children in his family.
 In a 2016 interview on WTF with Marc Maron, Anderson revealed that his mother actually gave birth to 16 children, but five of them—the first baby and then two sets of twins—died at birth.
-Anderson described his father as "abusive" and an alcoholic.
+Anderson described his father as an abusive alcoholic.

 Anderson attended Johnson Senior High in Saint Paul.